Unleash/unleash/website/docs/reference/integrations/datadog.md

 > This feature was introduced in _Unleash v4.0.0_.

-The Datadog integration allows Unleash to post Updates to Datadog when a feature toggle is updated.
+The Datadog integration allows Unleash to post Updates to Datadog when a feature flag is updated.
 To set up this integration, you need to set up a webhook connector for your channel.
 You can follow [Submitting events to Datadog](https://docs.datadoghq.com/api/latest/events/#post-an-event) on how to do that.

 The Datadog integration will perform a single retry if the HTTP POST against the Datadog Webhook URL fails (either a 50x or network error).
 Duplicate events may happen, and you should never assume events always comes in order.